-During Fall 2015 Professor Frader is on leave in Europe.
-Until late September she was a fellow at the Rockefeller Foundation Center in Bellagio, Italy; from October through December she is holder of the first Gender Equality Chair at the Université de Sorbonne Paris Cité and is an affiliated researcher at the Institute for Advanced Studies (Institut des Etudes avancées) in Paris.
-Professor Frader is a faculty associate at the Minda de Gunzberg Center for European Studies at Harvard University, where she is co-chair of the Contemporary Europe Study Group.
-She is also a founding member of the Graduate Consortium in Women’s Studies (currently based at MIT).
-Professor Frader has held visiting professorships at the Ecole des Hautes études en Sciences sociales (EHESS) in Paris, at the University de Paris VIII, and at the University of Aston, Birmingham, UK.
-At Northeastern she teaches undergraduate courses on Imperialism and Colonialism; Gender and Society in Modern Europe; and Nations, Nationalism and Globalization.
+Frader has held appointments as a fellow at the Rockefeller Foundation Center in Bellagio, Italy; as holder of the first Gender Equality Chair at the Université de Sorbonne Paris Cité (USCP); and as an affiliated researcher at the Institute for Advanced Studies (Institut des Etudes avancées) in Paris.
+She is a faculty associate at the Minda de Gunzberg Center for European Studies at Harvard University, where she is co-chair of the Contemporary Europe Study Group.
+At Northeastern she teaches undergraduate courses on Imperialism and Colonialism; Empires, Wars and Revolutions; Gender and Society in Modern Europe; and Nations, Nationalism and Globalization.
 Her graduate courses include Historical Methodology; Gender, Colonialism, and Post-Colonialism; and Gender and Society in the Modern World.

 - The Vine Remembers: French Vignerons Recall Their Past (with Leo Loubère, Jean Sagnes and Rémy Pech), Albany: SUNY Press, 1985.

 - Peasants and Protest: Agricultural Workers, Politics and Unions in the Aude, 1850-1914.
 Berkeley: University of California Press, 1991.

 - Gender and Class in Modern Europe (co-editor with Sonya O. Rose) and contributor.
 Ithaca: Cornell University Press, 1996.